What is Endpoint Security?

-Endpoint security, or endpoint protection, is the process of protecting a network’s endpoints – such as desktops, laptops, and mobile devices – from malicious activity.
-Endpoint security differs from traditional security in that it must happen in real-time across a large number of endpoints, geographic regions, and bandwidths.
+Endpoint security, or endpoint protection, is the cybersecurity approach to defending endpoints – such as desktops, laptops, and mobile devices – from malicious activity.

 An endpoint is any device that connects to the corporate network from outside its firewall.
 These include:

 - Other devices that communicate with the central network

 Every remote endpoint can be the entry point for an attack, and the number of endpoints is only increasing as the number of remote workers and IoT devices grows.
 Currently, over 70 percent of workers are mobile, and more than 127 devices are added to the internet every second of every day.
 The risks posed by endpoints are a challenge that’s not going away.